 Jackfruit has been described as a ‘miracle crop’ due it’s natural sustainability – it’s high-yield, drought-proof, incredibly nutritious and has so many uses – even its seeds can be cooked.

-Making one of our Crispy Fried Jackfruit burgers, saves up to 335 litres of water compared to a meat burger, and our wingz produce 87% less Co2 than chicken.
-We’ve done some maths and we reckon we’ve saved over 164 tonnes of Co2 so far.
+Making one of our Crispy Fried Jackfruit burgers, saves up to 335 litres of water compared to a meat burger, and our wingz produce up to 79% less Co2 than chicken.
+We’ve done some maths and we reckon we’ve saved over 164 tonnes of Co2 so far – and counting.

 Why does Biff’s use jackfruit?

 We believe in creating dirty food without all the junk, and jackfruit is not only a super hero ingredient for its sustainability, but it also makes a much more natural meat alternative.

 This weird fruit’s uniquely fibrous texture gives it a mouthfeel that’s lighter, more organic and less dense than seitan.
 Jackfruit is naturally gluten- and soy-free, and avoids the hyper-processing and mysterious ingredients that you get in some meat-free products.

 Our Crispy Fried Jackfruit not only makes a banging vegan wing, but it’s also the only chicken alternative that’s also one of your five-a-day.